-Access to credit in the Western Balkans has become more challenging since the global financial crisis.
-Banks are struggling with high ratios of non-performing loans – between 10 and 20 per cent in most of these countries.
-As a result, SMEs are being affected far more than other firms and access to finance remains a leading obstacle to their growth.
+Access to credit in the Western Balkans has become more challenging in the wake of the global financial crisis, but levels have slowly started to recover.
+Efforts to reduce high levels of non-performing loans – between 10 and 20 per cent in most of these countries – are starting to take hold.
+However, levels remain high in several countries and as a result, SMEs are being affected more than other firms.

 These firms could also benefit from improvements in financial management to enhance their creditworthiness.
 For instance, financial literacy (a proxy for investment readiness) remains relatively low in most Western Balkans countries.
-In a recent EBRD-World Bank survey, the percentage of financially literate adults ranged from an average of 20 per cent or less in Albania and Kosovo to 48 per cent in Montenegro, compared with 50 per cent in the EU.
+In a 2014 survey by S&P, the percentage of financially literate adults ranged from less than 22 per cent in Albania, FYR Macedonia and Kosovo to 48 per cent in Montenegro, compared with 53 per cent in the EU.
 While the majority of these countries have now adopted the simplified International Financial Reporting Standards for accounting, small firms in Albania, FYR Macedonia and Kosovo still struggle to present audited financial statements and less than 25 per cent of SMEs have done so.

 Helping SMEs access finance and know-how